s3ppo/aTippr/README.md

 aTippr is a Tippgame based on Angular2

-you can see a running demo on https://api-project-340883542890.firebaseapp.com
+you can see a running demo on https://atippr.moniholz.at

-username: demo
+username: demo@demo.com
-password: demo
+password: demouser